LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 Not to pick on any frameworks - they're there to solve specific problems - but I advises against using any if you don't know what they're solving.

-This is what dependency injection look like for our project:
+This is what dependency injection will look like for our project:
 ``` csharp
 selectableCollider.Init(worldToScreenPointDelegate);
 ```